Resources for Youth-Serving Providers

 • May 9, 2026 — Washington Chapter of the American Academy of Pediatrics’ (WCAAP) 2nd Pediatric Health Equity Summit: This summit is an opportunity to learn together and take collective action to advance equitable health care for children statewide.
 The 2026 theme is “From Embers to Action: Reimagining Pediatric Health Equity.”
 The summit will be in Auburn, Washington.

 • June 12, 2026, 11 a.m. to 12 p.m.
 PT Autonomy to Access: Serving Girls of Color with Intellectual and Developmental DisabilitiesThis Cardea workshop is part of the Let’s Talk Sex Ed… For Providers series.
-This workshop will provide practical ways to integrate reproductive, social, and disability justice principles to center girls of color with IDD in school-based healthcare settings.
+This workshop provides practical ways to integrate reproductive, social, and disability justice principles to center girls of color with IDD in school-based health care settings.
 Participants will learn how to strengthen inclusion and relevance in sexual health services by supporting bodily autonomy and honoring diverse identities, ensuring access to unbiased information and options.
 You can also check out Cardea’s 2026 series for educators, Let’s Talk Taboos: Sex Ed After Dark, for more sex education topics.

 • August 14, 2026, 11 a.m. to 12 p.m.
 PT Supporting Adolescent Survivors of Sexual Trauma: Teens are one of the highest risk groups for enduring sexual trauma, yet institutional processes for addressing it remain inconsistently adopted.
 What should clinic-based staff and providers know to better support adolescent survivors in a healthcare context?
 This workshop will offer a focused look at effective screening, resource referrals, trauma-informed exams, and crisis triage after recent disclosure.